Balance, Vulnerability the Art of Presence

 The Power of Presence

 In love, being fully present works the same way.
-When you are truly in the moment with your partner, you notice the little things—the tired sigh, the subtle smile, the quiet hesitation.
+When you are truly in the moment with your partner, you notice the little things, the tired yawning, the subtle smile, the quiet hesitation.
 These details might go unnoticed if your mind is preoccupied, but when you’re present, they become the key to deeper understanding.
-The same way you attune to your partner’s rhythm in tango, you attune to your partner’s emotional world in love.

 Communication Beyond Words